dustinpfister/blog_posts/_posts/nodejs-promise.md

 layout: post
 categories: node.js
 id: 565
-updated: 2020-02-06 10:27:03
+updated: 2020-02-06 10:28:55
-version: 1.26
+version: 1.27
 ---

 Looking back I have wrote a few posts on [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise() in [nodejs](https://nodejs.org/en/), and a few when it comes to using them in javaScript in general.
-However I have not yet wrote a main post on [node promise](https://medium.com/dev-bits/writing-neat-asynchronous-node-js-code-with-promises-32ed3a4fd098) topics in general.
+However I have not yet wrote a main post on [node promise](https://medium.com/dev-bits/writing-neat-asynchronous-node-js-code-with-promises-32ed3a4fd098) topics when working in a node environment.

 From just starting out with the Promise constructor, and the using the promisify utility method to convert old callback style methods to methods that return [promises](https://www.geeksforgeeks.org/promises-in-node-js/).

 It would also be nice to have one post where I go beyond just the basics of promises, and give some real solid examples that outline why they are great for handing a whole bunch of async tasks.